raml-org/raml-by-example/jsonschema-draft-06/README.md

   }
   ```

-- Positive schema booleans can now be used outside of `additionalProperties` and `additionalItems` (negative booleans are still not convertible into raml)
+- Positive schema booleans can now be used outside of `additionalProperties` and `additionalItems` (negative booleans are still not convertible into raml).
 Here `"list": true`, and `"description": {}` have the same effect.

   ```
   {